 The last of the butternut squash.
 Not the biggest in the world but soft to cut, quick to cook and flavourful.

 We didn’t grow these flowers, I cut them from a whacking great weed growing out the side of the compost heap at the allotment.
 Looking at them again I’m wondering if they are some kind of sunflower?
 Either way, they were perfect for filling empty vases and brightening up the house.

 We’ve just got back from our honeymoon in Iceland.
 Over ten days we have taken hundreds of photos; I can’t wait to share some of the amazing things we’ve seen!
 I felt sad to leave Iceland behind but it’s also nice to be home again.
 I miss the mountains though 🙁

 I’ve made some lovely things this month; a rainbow jumper for Pip and completed the last of Linda’s unfinished quilts.

 October is the month where the weather change dries my skin out and I raid the bathroom cabinet for things to smother myself with.
 I don’t use many products but I do have a couple of faithful favourites; Weleda Almond Cream and Dr. Organic Rose Otto Face Serum.
-I’ve also been smelling like a queen with a spritz or two of Tiziana Terenzi Orion perfume (c/o Harvey Nichols) — a new favourite.
+I’ve also been smelling like a queen with a spritz or two of Tiziana Terenzi Orion perfume (c/o Harvey Nichols).

 Darker evenings are one of my favourite parts of Autumn.
-Yes, you read that right!
-They make the house feel cosy, evenings feel longer and it’s a good excuse to get your hygge on with candles.
+They make the house feel cosy and the evenings feel longer.

 Now the temperature has dropped this hexagon blanket has found its way onto the bottom of the bed again.